Storytelling techniques for reports

 Character-Driven Examples

 Reports become memorable when they feature real people facing real challenges.
 Replace abstract concepts with specific examples.
 Show how your data affects actual employees, customers, or stakeholders.
 This human element makes complex information relatable and actionable.
+Interactive reports take this engagement further by letting readers explore the story themselves.

 Customer Success Stories